huitseeker/rummelsnuff/README.md

 Grumpy
 ======

 A GitHub action to detect and mark spam pull requests from forked repositories.
+Test

 Rules
 -----